 - Ill, injured and dying calves denied medical care

-- The budding horns of calves burned out their skulls without painkillers
+- The budding horns of calves burned out of their skulls without painkillers

 You can watch the devastating footage from that investigation here.

 In addition to the misery of repeatedly having their calves taken from them, dairy cows suffer high rates of disease and injury, as well as emotional anguish from poor and restrictive environments.
 Over 90% of dairy cows are confined in primarily indoor operations, with between 75 and 90% being tethered by the neck in indoor stalls.
 (3) Cows kept in tie-stalls are confined except when they are milked, severely restricting natural activities such as walking, exploring, socializing, and grooming and licking of hindquarters.
 All of these behaviors are essential to a cow’s wellbeing.
 Inability to exercise or socialize is extremely depressing for cows, who are highly social creatures with a strong instinct to graze and interact with other individuals.
 Research has shown that tethered cows develop abnormal, nervous behaviors to compensate for their barren environment and poor welfare.
 These include repeated rolling of the tongue, bar biting, licking of the stable equipment, and increased sniffing and licking of the ground.
 (4)